andydunstall/piko/docs/manage/configure.md

 ## Server

-The Piko server is run using `piko server`.
-It has the following configuration:
+The Piko server node is run using `piko server`.
+It has the following
+configuration:
 ```
 proxy:
     # The host/port to listen for incoming proxy HTTP requests.